7 Aquarius Traits That Make This Resilient Winter Sign the Zodiac’s Unique Snowflake

 3. Aquarians are very attached to their freedom

 In a work environment, Aquarians thrive from structure, but not so many guidelines that they’re stifled.
-“They have to be free enough to allow their vision to come through.” she adds.
+“They have to be free enough to allow their vision to come through,” she says.

 4. Aquarians don’t do well with boredom

 From a cosmic standpoint, a true Aquarius cannot stand being bored (hence why I constantly have ants in my pants).
-“Uranus rules Aquarius, and the planet also rules electricity, so there’s this extra charge in an Aquarian’s nervous system,” says Campanella.
+According to Campanella, this characteristic is owed to the planet that rules Aquarius.
+“Uranus rules Aquarius, and the planet also rules electricity, so there’s this extra charge in an Aquarian’s nervous system,” she says.
 “This sign does not just want to sit around and do nothing.
 That’s boring and makes them feel like they’re stagnating, which is the antithesis of their whole life.”
 That’s exactly why they need to take it upon themselves to get up and make a change.

 “Aquarius is definitely ruled by being stimulated mentally, so if they’re bored at their job, the job won’t work,” says Crysler.
 This even applies to boredom that exists around them in the environment—really, anything that’s stale, like, say, a rule that’s outdated and dull.
 For instance, an Aquarius will take it upon themselves to try and revise the situation for the better.
 “One of the big skills and jobs of the Aquarius is to see what is stagnant and boring and figure out ways to change it,” Campanella says.